csc-448-2021-fall/csc-448-student/assignments/Assignment1.md

 <!-- #region slideshow={"slide_type": "slide"} hideCode=false hidePrompt=false -->
 # Origin of Genome Replication

-In this lab, we will:
+In this assignment, we will:
 1. Verify that your solutions for exercises in Topic 1 are implemented correctly
 2. Extend these solutions
 3. Apply them to scenarios of both success and failure